Getting Into Veterinary School

 - Prereqs: 2 biology, 2 organic chemistry, 2 physics, 1 biochemistry, 2 english composition, 2 humanities/social sciences, 2 math.

 - AP accepted for 1 semester of English.
 AP accepted for any other courses.

-- Does have combined DVM-graduate programs
+- Does have combined DVM-graduate programs and scholarships available.

 - 55 seats for R, 47 for NR, total 917 applicants last year

 - Prereqs: 2 english composition/ literature (MUST be writing intensive), 2 biology/zoology, 2 physics, 2 gen chem, 2 organic chem, 1-2 biochemistry (1 suggested, 2 preferred), microbiology

 - Accepts AP credit for physics and gen chem w/ score of 4